Preserving the Municipal Exemption from Federal Pole Attachment Regulations Issue Brief (PDF)

 The term pole attachment refers to the process by which communications companies can collocate communications infrastructure on existing electric utility poles.
 This reduces the number of poles that must be built to accommodate utility services while reducing costs to users of both services by allowing providers to share costs.
 Rules governing pole attachments must balance the desire to maximize value for users of both electric and communications services with concerns unique to electric utility poles, such as safety and reliability.

 Cable and telecommunications organizations have been working to convince the FCC and Congress that the municipal exemption from pole attachment rates and regulations should be eliminated.
-With no evidence, they claim that local control over rates and regulations are the major barriers to broadband deployment.
+Without evidence, they claim that local control over rates and regulations is a major barrier to broadband deployment.

 Regulatory Action

-In a September 2018 Declaratory Ruling and Third Report and Order (R&O), the FCC preempted state and local laws and agreements, including those related to pole attachments, to “remove regulatory barriers that would unlawfully inhibit the deployment of infrastructure necessary to support these new [broadband] services.”
-The R&O set uniform rates and regulations on public power utilities’ pole attachments, despite the clear language in section 224 that public power utility poles are exempt from FCC regulation.
+In a September 2018 Declaratory Ruling and Third Report and Order (Small Cell R&O), the FCC preempted state and local laws and agreements, including those related to pole attachments for the installation of small cell wireless facilities, to “remove regulatory barriers that would unlawfully inhibit the deployment of infrastructure necessary to support these new [wireless] services.”
+The Small Cell R&O imposed rate and access regulations on public power utilities’ pole attachments for wireless devices despite the clear language in section 224 that public power utility poles are exempt from FCC regulation.

-APPA challenged the Commission’s R&O in federal court.
-The U.S. Court of Appeals for the Ninth Circuit upheld the FCC’s R&O stating the Commission could use section 253 to broadly prevent local governments from creating barriers to wireless small cell deployment, including with respect to access to public power utility poles.
-While APPA views the ruling as a further intrusion to the section 224 exemption, the court continued to uphold that the FCC could not use section 253 to regulate the specific rates, terms, or conditions of public power pole attachments.
+APPA challenged the Commission’s Small Cell R&O in federal court.
+The U.S. Court of Appeals for the Ninth Circuit upheld the FCC’s R&O stating the Commission could use section 253 to broadly prevent local governments from creating barriers to wireless small cell deployment, including access to public power utility poles.
+While APPA views the ruling as a further attempt to weaken the section 224 exemption, the court continued to uphold that the FCC could not use section 253 to regulate the specific rates, terms, or conditions of public power pole attachments.
+Notably, the Small Cell R&O and the Ninth Circuit’s decision are on their face limited to wireless pole attachments.

 Congressional Action